A bit of North Road History is seen in these photographs taken by my uncle,

 And looking back up the hill at the skiers.
 Now you may ask, how did we get up the hill?
 We got up the hill the old fashioned way, by side stepping up the hill with our skis on.
 Took a little work, but it was great fun coming down.
 Skis were measured by raising your hand up into the air and then measuring from the tips of your fingers to the ground. (photograph by Malvine Cole)

 April 1958, taken looking up the road from the cabin.
+North Road doesn't look that much different now in the winter; a lovely time of year.

 To Book Your Vacation or For More Information